The following article was shared on LDS Living in June 2017.

-If the Pharisees were Mormons, they would point fingers.
+If the Pharisees were Latter-day Saints, they would point fingers.
 They would cast verbal and emotional stones at members of their wards who have sinned, gossiping behind backs while ignoring their own shortcomings.
-Like the Pharisees who presented the woman taken in adultery to the Savior, they would stress that the law required them to punish, instead of extend mercy or forgiveness.
-A Mormon Pharisee would not allow the Atonement to work in the lives of others, but would treat others like they are not good enough for the Atonement.
+Like the Pharisees who presented the woman taken in adultery to the Savior, they would stress that the law required them to punish instead of extend mercy or forgiveness.
+A Latter-day Saint Pharisee would not allow the Atonement to work in the lives of others but would treat others like they are not good enough for the Atonement.

 How can we avoid this?

 When we are tempted to judge or condemn those who have made mistakes, we can take a moment to consider the mistakes we have made in our own lives.
 We can remember that we are all sinners, and that our Savior bore a great price for our mistakes, not just our neighbors'.
 We can extend love when we are tempted to extend judgment.
 Just like our Savior, we can be merciful and kind, not spiritually proud and unforgiving like the Pharisees of old.